Pilling Them Softly: Plot

 Lois is informed by Stewie's teacher, Miss Tammy, that he has an attention problem.
 She takes him to Dr. Hartman, who promptly gives him a prescription to treat ADHD.
-When he takes the pills, he becomes totally calm.
-Brian is initially upset about this, but when Meg mentions the creative benefits of it, he decides to try it himself, and becomes hyperactive in contrast to Stewie's calmness.
-In a creative frenzy, he conceives a premise for a multimedia science fantasy franchise called Space Shire 7; to flesh out the idea, he writes a 2000-page treatment and creates a diorama of the universe and characters.
+When he takes the pills, he enters a state of stupor.
+Brian is initially upset about this, but when Meg mentions the creative benefits of it, he decides to try it himself, and becomes endlessly hyperactive in contrast to Stewie's unnatural calmness.
+In a creative frenzy, Brian conceives a premise for a multimedia science fantasy franchise called Space Shire 7; to flesh out the idea, he writes a 2000-page treatment and creates a diorama of the universe and characters.

 Meanwhile, at the Drunken Clam, Jerome shows samples of some Korean food to Peter, Quagmire, Cleveland, and Joe.
 Quagmire claims that he can cook better, and prepares a meal for all of his neighbors; Lois decides that he should have his own cooking show.
 Channel 5's producer Carson agrees to hire him, but only if Peter joins him due to his silliness; Quagmire agrees to the terms.
 During the production of "Quagmire's Kitchen", Peter's antics (including repeat cinnamon challenges) irk Quagmire until he finally fires him.
 Carson decides to give Peter his own show, which proves more popular due to his bizarre behavior.
 When Quagmire calls it an insult to cooking, Carson decides to have them compete in an Iron Chef America-style cook-off.

 Brian and Stewie travel to Hartford, Connecticut, where they meet George R. R. Martin at a fan convention and pitch Space Shire 7, but Martin dismisses it, deeming the concept to be clichéd and clearly created under the influence of drugs.
 Ultimately, they both decide that they no longer need the pills and return home.
-When they leave, another Martin shows up on a motor scooter and claims that the other George R. R. Martin, who is passionately kissing a fan, is an impostor.
+When they leave, another Martin shows up on a motor scooter and claims that the other George R. R. Martin, who is passionately kissing a young fan, is an impostor.

 On the day of the cook-off, Joe helps Quagmire with the competition as Cleveland assists Peter with it.
 The assigned secret ingredient for their dishes is butter.
 During a montage, Joe and Quagmire focus on cooking while Cleveland and Peter play around.
 Joe eventually destroys Quagmire's cooking supplies, sealing his defeat.
 Peter, seeing this, has a sudden change of heart and devours his meal for Quagmire to achieve victory.
-Quagmire is touched by Peter's sacrifice, but decides to forgo the show to preserve their good will to each other.
+Quagmire is touched by Peter's sacrifice, but decides to forgo the show to preserve their good will toward each other.
 Peter and Quagmire decide to end the production of their cooking shows in the same way that Food Network had ended the production of Paula Deen's cooking show.
 Before the word in question can be said, it cuts to the Drunken Clam as an angry Cleveland scolds Peter and Quagmire for not just quitting the show.